CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 Clone/download the files from [this GitHub repository](https://github.com/CaoAssignments/cse12sp20-pa1-starter).
 - For more information on how to use GitHub to retrieve the files refer to [this documentation](https://drive.google.com/file/d/1GYDOmK5i1fUK_vLGY6C25G59chw79Tt_/view?usp=sharing).

 For this problem, you will write JUnit tests and run them from the command line.
-If you are working on your own machine, follow the [instructions here](https://www.tutorialspoint.com/junit/junit_environment_setup.htm) to install **JUnit 4** (NOT JUnit 5) on your own machine.  **Note**: that these instructions omit the step where you need to add the hamcrest-core file to your CLASSPATH (you need to do this or you will get a compile error).
+We will be running the JUnit tests by specifying the necessary .jar files (contained in the lib directory of this PA) in our classpath when compiling and executing.
+This allows the Java runtime environment to search for classes and necessary resource files (read more about this [here](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/classpath.html)).

 Now, open the CounterTest.java file in an editor.
 Most of this file is already complete, and you should be able to compile and run it (see below).
 However, there are some ‘TODO:’ marked in comments where you are to complete the code.
 These completions include adding comments at the top of the file and completing the code to properly run some of the unit tests against the Counter class.
-When you run the unit tests, they should make reasonable tests and print out the following when running the JUnitCore TestRunner.
+When you run the unit tests, they should make reasonable tests and print out the following.

+Running on UNIX based systems:
+- Compile: `javac -cp ../libs/junit-4.12.jar:../libs/hamcrest-core-1.3.jar:.
+Counter.java CounterTest.java`
+- Execute: `java -cp ../libs/junit-4.12.jar:../libs/hamcrest-core-1.3.jar:. org.junit.runner.JUnitCore CounterTest`

+Running on Windows systems:
+- Compile: `javac -cp ..\libs\junit-4.12.jar;..\libs\hamcrest-core-1.3.jar; Counter.java CounterTest.java`
+- Execute: `java -cp ..\libs\junit-4.12.jar;..\libs\hamcrest-core-1.3.jar; org.junit.runner.JUnitCore CounterTest`

+Running these commands will result in output like this:

 ```
 .Checking Default Counter Value is Zero